TOKYO

 What is the dress code for an omakase in Tokyo?

 It depends on the restaurant.
-For high-end Tokyo omakase restaurants, smart or elegant attire is best.
+For high-end Tokyo omakase restaurants, smart or elegant attire is recommended.
 For more casual eateries, you can dress down a little.
 When in doubt, check with the restaurant itself.

 Hungry for more?
 Browse sushi experiences in Japan or check out our YouTube channel.